sj0m/GearsMap/README.md

 # GearsMap
 GearsMap is python script tool to know your CPU ,RAM , Network usage.
-By Sajjad Mohammed and assistant with AI
+By Sajjad Mohammed
 # About It

 **GearsMap** is a simple Python script designed for Linux systems.
 It displays real-time system statistics including: